The baseball team (11-11 overall, 1-2 Big Ten) is entering a key stretch of the season and it has come out the gates swinging.

-Before the team takes on (18-5-1 overall) they had a few mid-week games on the schedule they couldn’t look past that would serve as good tune-ups.
+Before the team takes on No. 26 Illinois (18-5-1 overall) they had a few mid-week games on the schedule they couldn’t look past that would serve as good tune-ups.

 The Spartans’ performances in these games will surely give them confidence heading into just their second conference series of the season.
-The team began the week with an (15-10 overall, 2-1 MAC) Tuesday and followed that performance a 7-1 win over Oakland (3-15 overall, 1-5 Horizon).
+The team began the week with an 8-3 home opener win over Central Michigan (15-10 overall, 2-1 MAC) Tuesday and followed that performance a 7-1 win over Oakland (3-15 overall, 1-5 Horizon).

 “All of these games we play mid-week are always a good tune-up for the weekends and hopefully we can carry some momentum into this really tough Big Ten weekend for us,” senior catcher and first baseman Blaise Salter said.